LordAlucard90/Ansible-Tutorial/01 - Playbooks And Modules.md

 ## Variables

-Variables can be defined in a dedicated files named following the tag name, for example `<tag_name>.yaml`.
+Variables can be defined in a dedicated file named following the tag name, for example `<tag_name>.yaml`.

-After that can be referenced using Jinja2 Templating: `'{{ variable_name }}'`,
+After that, they can be referenced using Jinja2 Templating:
-it is important to enclose it inside single quotes `'...'`.
+`'{{ variable_name }}'`, it is important to enclose it inside single quotes `'...'`.

 ### Variable Types